Campaign finance in the United States: Funding categories

+Super wealthy donors

+Money from Billionaires and other super wealthy people comprises a disproportionate share of campaign financing in the United States.

 Examining one slice of the campaigning season—Summer 2015 of the 2016 presidential campaign cycle—the donations of fewer than 400 super wealthy families comprised nearly half of all publicly disclosed presidential campaign financing, according to a New York Times analysis of FEC and Internal Revenue Service (IRS) filings.
 These donors exploit the SuperPAC loophole, which bypasses the traditional donation maximum for an individual in any year.
 On the Republican side, just around 130 particularly rich families accounted for more than half of the publicly disclosed presidential candidate campaign financing.
 For several major Republican presidential candidates, a handful of donors and their businesses accounted for most of the donations to the candidate.

 A 2017 study found that "only a small portion of Americans make campaign donations" and that both Democratic and Republican donors "are more ideologically extreme than other partisans, including primary voters.
 With respect to why individuals contribute, we show that donors appear responsive to their perception of the stakes in the election."